solbero/guide-kodi-lutris/GUIDE.md

 wget -O repository.solbero-1.0.0.zip https://github.com/solbero/repository.solbero/raw/master/repository.solbero/repository.solbero-1.0.0.zip
 ```

-To install the repository you have allow "Unknown Sources".
-To do so visit "Settings" → "System" → "Add-ons" and make sure it is enabled.
+To install the repository you have allow “Unknown Sources”.
+To do so visit “Settings” → “System” → “Add-ons” and make sure it is enabled.

-To install the repository go to "Settings" → "Add-ons" → "Install from zip file".
+To install the repository go to “Settings” → “Add-ons” → “Install from zip file”.
 Navigate to you Home folder where you downloaded the file solbero.repository-1.0.0.zip.

-Navigate back to the add-ons menu select "Install from repository".
-From there go to solbero's Kodi add-ons repository → "Program add-ons" → "Lutris"
+Navigate back to the add-ons menu select “Install from repository”.
+From there go to solbero's Kodi add-ons repository → “Program add-ons” → “Lutris”.
+Select and install the add-on.

+The add-on will be located in Kodi at “Add-ons” → “Program Add-ons” → “Lutris”.

-In the remote terminal, remove the files you downloaded.
+Afterwards, n the remote terminal, remove the files you downloaded.

 ```sh
 cd ~/

 rm repository.solbero-1.0.0.zip
 ```

-The add-on will be located in Kodi at “Add-ons” → “Program Add-ons” → “Lutris”.

 To log out of the remote SSH connection, enter this command.